 Vitamin C

-Vitamin C is useful for the proper assimilation of iron and the synthesis of proteins necessary for fetal growth.
-Vitamin C is also a marker of good general nutrition since it is found in most fresh fruits and vegetables, especially citrus fruits.
-It is important to maintain or improve your balanced diet with a large proportion of fruits and vegetables, also better prevention against constipation, which is more common during pregnancy.
+Vitamin C is useful for the proper absorption of iron and the synthesis of proteins necessary for fetal growth.
+Vitamin C is also a marker of good general nutrition since it is found in most fresh fruits and vegetables, citrus fruits in particular.
+It is important to maintain or improve your diet with a large portion of fruits and vegetables, also better prevention against constipation, which is more common during pregnancy.

-With a lesser role than B12 and B9, the other B vitamins (in which we can include Choline/Vitamin B4) also contribute to the proper development of the fetus.
+With a lesser role than B12 and B9, the other vitamins of the B group (in which we can include Choline / Vitamin B4) also participate in the good development of the fetus.

 Vitamin E

-Vitamin E contributes to the healthy neurological development of the fetus and its resistance to infections.
+Vitamin E contributes to the proper neurological development of the fetus and its resistance to infections.
 It is important throughout pregnancy.

 Vitamin H (Biotin)

-The increase in vitamin H (Biotin) requirements during pregnancy is relatively poorly defined.
-However, deficiency symptoms (brittle hair and nails) are more frequently observed in pregnant women, which may justify increased vigilance.
+The increased need for vitamin H (biotin) during pregnancy is poorly defined.
+However, deficiency symptoms (brittle hair and nails) are more frequently observed in pregnant women, which may warrant increased vigilance.

 Vitamins K1 and K2

-Anti-coagulant vitamin K1 is useful to limit the risk of internal bleeding.
+Anticoagulant vitamin K1 is useful for limiting the risk of internal bleeding.

-However, it is poorly transmitted through the mother's blood, which is why injections are commonly given by pediatricians from birth, to avoid the risk of hemorrhagic syndromes.
+However, it is weakly transmitted by the mother's blood, which is why injections are commonly given by pediatricians from birth, to avoid the risk of hemorrhagic syndromes.

-Is vitamin K2 mainly involved in the fixation of calcium in bones.
+Vitamin K2 is mainly involved in the fixation of calcium on the bones.
 It is therefore interesting in this respect because from the 3rd month of pregnancy the mother must mobilize a significant part of her calcium reserves for the growth of the baby's skeleton.

 Special cases of vitamins to watch out for during pregnancy